-Yes, homeowners with bad credit can still find home insurance coverage, even if you live in a state where your credit can be used as an insurance rating.
-Because poor credit can lead to higher premiums, shopping around is going to be essential.
-Getting quotes from several providers will help you compare premiums to find the best option for you.
+Yes, homeowners with bad credit can likely still find home insurance coverage, even if they live in a state where credit is used as a home insurance rating factor.
+As poor credit may lead to higher premiums, shopping around and comparing quotes may help you find affordable rates.
+Some companies may not weigh credit history as heavily as others when determining premiums.

-If your credit is so poor that you have been denied coverage by standard insurers, you may need to seek insurance through your state’s FAIR plan.
-Short for Fair Access to Insurance Requirements, these plans are designed to insure high-risk individuals who can’t find coverage within the standard insurance market.
-While FAIR plans are great to have as a last resort, coverage is often limited and relatively expensive.
+If your credit is so poor that you have been denied coverage by standard insurers, you may need to seek insurance through your state’s Fair Access to Insurance Requirements (FAIR) plan.
+These plans are designed to insure high-risk individuals who can’t find coverage within the standard insurance market.
+While FAIR plans may be great to have as a last resort, coverage is often limited and relatively expensive.

-How can you boost your credit score to lower your home insurance rates?
+Can you boost your credit to lower your home insurance rates?